All journals that are part of KB's agreements on publishing Open Access can be found via Journal Finder.

 NOTE!

-There is a cap on the annual number of publications in the Springer agreement.
+There is a annual cap on the number of publications in the Springer agreement.

-Researchers who wish to publish with Springer and who are founded under a grant that requires embargo-free Open Access (e.g. Horizon) should be aware of this, as they risk publishing without OA-secured rights..
+Researchers who wish to publish with Springer and who are founded under a grant that requires embargo-free Open Access (e.g. Horizon Europe) should be aware of this, as they risk publishing without OA-secured rights..
 Write to Roskilde University Library at forskersupport@kb.dk, and we will try to help you as best as possible.

 You can read more about the agreement on The Royal Danish Library's website here: https://pro.kb.dk/en/licensing/springer-compact